gre/developer-portal/_docs/nano-app/functional-requirements.md

 ## App name guidelines

 Define the App name in the makefile with the same name you want to have displayed on the manager and on the device.
+Write the app name as you want it to be displayed on the Nano, for example: `APPNAME = "App Name".`

 ## Transaction display and blind signing